wp-plugins/local-time-clock/readme.txt

 Display a flash clock on your sidebar set automatically to your location's timezone.
 Select from a choice of clocks, colors and sizes.

-* Select from a range of analog and digital clocks (see screenshots or designs show in [localtimes.info/getwidget](http://localtimes.info/get-clock-widget/analog/ "Local Times round the world")
+* Select from a range of analog and digital clocks.
+See screenshots tab or designs shown in [localtimes.info/getwidget](http://localtimes.info/get-clock-widget/analog/ "Clock Widget Designs")
 * Select size,
 * Select color of text, border and background,
 * Set your location and the clock will be automatically set to the correct timezone and daylight saving time from the [localtimes.info](http://localtimes.info "Local Times round the world") database